 -Kassandra Montag, author of After the Flood

-“Powerful, provocative, fascinating and deeply unsettling: this novel about the threads that connect our lives and those who would hold to account this haywire of memory, love, faith, reason and understanding.
+“Powerful, provocative, fascinating and deeply unsettling: In Our Other Lives weaves the threads that connect our lives and those who would hold to account this haywire of memory, love, faith, reason and understanding.
 I am still thinking about this one, the way it snuck up on me and how it will not let go.”